 Why is prenatal care important?

 Frequent visits with your health care provider allow you to follow the progress of your baby’s development.
-Visits also give you the opportunity to ask questions.
+Prenatal visits also give you and your family a chance to talk to your health care provider about any questions or concerns you have related to your pregnancy, birth, or parenthood.
 Most health care providers welcome your partner at each visit, as well as interested family members.

 What happens on my first medical visit?